Cryptography

 Simplicity and Versatility: Keys and algorithms should be straightforward and able to operate on any data.
 Complex algorithms are more prone to implementation errors, and restrictions on keys or data types can undermine security.

-Well-tested Algorithms: A trustworthy cryptosystem is one that has undergone rigorous scrutiny over years by numerous experts.
+Well-tested Algorithms: A trustworthy cryptosystem is one that has undergone rigorous scrutiny over many years by numerous experts.
 Reliability comes from extensive analysis, not from being the latest innovation on the market.

 Understanding these properties helps in the evaluation and development of cryptosystems.